cu-mkp/edition-webpages/docs/about/digital.md

 2. Normalized: lightly normalized French transcription (with punctuation and diacritical marks added)
 3. Translation: English translation

 The transcription, translation, and encoding of the manuscript were primarily carried out in a series of paleography and text workshops (2014–2018) that brought together graduate students (already in possession of advanced French) to learn to read middle French script and gain experience in textual encoding.
-For more detail and a discussion of this process, please read Celine Camps and Margot Lyautey, [Ma<r>king and Knowing: Encoding BnF Ms. Fr.
+For more detail and a discussion of this process, see Celine Camps and Margot Lyautey, [Ma<r>king and Knowing: Encoding BnF Ms. Fr.
 640](/#essays/ann_335_ie_19).
 The XML files were then revised and finalized by Senior Project team members and the Digital Lead.
-Please also see Terry Catapano and Naomi Rosenkranz, [BnF Ms. Fr.
-640 as a Digital Text](/#essays/ann_310_ie_19) and [Pamela H. Smith, Making the Edition of Ms. Fr.
+See also Terry Catapano and Naomi Rosenkranz, [BnF Ms. Fr.
+640 as a Digital Text](/#essays/ann_310_ie_19) and Pamela H. Smith, [Making the Edition of Ms. Fr.
 640](/#essays/ann_329_ie_19).

 The texts conform to a schema developed iteratively by the Project as the transcriptions and translation were revised and completed.
-While aimed to meet the specific needs of the Project, the custom schema is influenced by and derives much of its tagset from the [Text Encoding Initiative (TEI) Guidelines](https://tei-c.org/guidelines/P5/).
+While intended to meet the specific needs of the Project, the custom schema is influenced by and derives much of its tagset from the [Text Encoding Initiative (TEI) Guidelines](https://tei-c.org/guidelines/P5/).
 The [schema](https://github.com/cu-mkp/m-k-manuscript-data/blob/master/schema/ms-transcription.rng) is maintained in the Project repository.
 The [Principles of Encoding](/#content/resources/principles-encoding) provide a full description of the Project's tagset.

 Use of the XML in the Edition
 ---